Skip to main content

 Premium Tier

-• Mendota: Their SIT Proflame 2 system offers precise thermostat control, making them a favorite for Denver homes that require consistent, zoned heating.
+• Mendota: The SIT Proflame 2 system gives you tight thermostat control, which is why I recommend them for Denver homes that need steady, zoned heat.

 Mid-Range Options

-• Majestic: With over 125 years of experience, their Jasper Series offers customizable options and realistic log sets.
+• Majestic: Over 125 years in the business.
+The Jasper Series has good customization and realistic log sets.

-• Empire/White Mountain Hearth: Specializing in hand-painted log sets and featuring innovative Slope Glaze burner technology for an ultra-realistic flame effect.
+• Empire/White Mountain Hearth: Known for hand-painted log sets and Slope Glaze burner technology, which gives you a flame that actually looks like fire.

 Notable Mentions

-If you’re seeking a mix of affordability and performance, consider:
+If you're after a mix of price and performance, take a look at these:

-• Superior: Their DRI Series features efficient ceramic logs that provide excellent heat distribution.
+• Superior: The DRI Series uses efficient ceramic logs and spreads heat well.

-• Monessen: Offers vent-free inserts with impressive 99.9% efficiency, ensuring minimal heat loss.
+• Monessen: Offers vent-free inserts rated at 99.9% efficiency, so almost none of the heat goes to waste.

 Key Technical Innovations in 2025 Gas Inserts

-• Advanced Ceramic FireBrick Liners: Designed to reflect 25% more heat into the room, enhancing warmth without additional energy consumption.
+• Advanced Ceramic FireBrick Liners: These reflect about 25% more heat back into the room without burning any extra gas.

-• Comfort Control Features: Smart sensors automatically adjust flame height and heat output based on room conditions.
+• Comfort Control Features: Smart sensors read the room and adjust the flame height and heat output on their own.

 Safety Considerations for Denver Homeowners